jstenner/Maya-2023-Installation-RHEL-8/README.md

 The default location for log files to help diagnose the issue is: /usr/tmp
 ```

-19. Check logs for failure details
+16. Check logs for failure details (log name differend in Maya 2023)

 Contents of `/usr/tmp/MayaCLM-25-06-2020.log`:
 ```